 - AWS Security Hub provides a comprehensive view of your security state within AWS and your compliance with security industry standards and best practices.

-- You now have a single place that aggregates, organizes, and prioritizes your security alerts, or findings, across multiple accounts, AWS partner tools, and AWS services such as Amazon GuardDuty, Amazon Inspector, Amazon Macie, AWS IAM Access Analyzer, and AWS Firewall Manager.
+- You now have a single place that aggregates, organizes, and prioritizes your security alerts, or findings, across multiple accounts, AWS partner tools, and AWS services such as Amazon GuardDuty, Amazon Inspector, Amazon Macie, AWS IAM Access Analyzer, AWS Firewall Manager, and AWS Audit Manager.

 - AWS Security Hub compliance checks also leverage configuration items recorded by AWS Config.